coldbrewcoders/styled-groove/readme.md

 `;
 ```

 ## How It Works
 `styled-groove` in its simplest form is an object that contains CSS properties for use in components.

 The applyGroove() function loops through the Component props and maps them to the applicable styles so you don't have to.

-The intent is to remove the repetition of adding styles to component declarations and make applying styles dynamic based on the UI/UX needs.
+The intent is to remove the repitition of adding styles to component declarations and make applying styles dynamic based on the UI/UX needs.

 # Examples
 ## Before & After